 Why is engagement so different between transactional and bulk? #

-Transactional emails like password resets and receipts see significantly higher open, read, and click rates than bulk promotional emails like newsletters do.
+Transactional emails like password resets, payment failure notifications, and receipts see significantly higher open, read, and click rates than bulk promotional emails like newsletters do.
 When you consider the context, this makes more sense.
 When someone requests a password reset, they immediately go to their inbox to find it, open it quickly, and follow the link inside.
 It doesn’t get much higher engagement than that.

 Now consider bulk emails like newsletters and marketing announcements.
 Even if your entire list is double-opt-in and carefully curated, people aren’t sitting there waiting for these emails.
 With a consistently great newsletter they may look forward to receiving them, but those emails are rarely time-sensitive, and so they’re lower priority in recipients’ inboxes.
 In many cases, they simply won’t be opened at all.
 The result is lower engagement, and your reputation is lower as a result.

 Customers place more value on your transactional emails than your bulk emails, and the higher engagement means more reliable delivery for those emails.

 What do the differences mean for you? #